 Yes.
 You have the right to make an adoption plan.
 Contact us at 800-348-0467; we can help.

-Are there families that will adopt a special needs or handicapped child?
+Are there families that will adopt my child who is medically complex or has special needs?

 Yes.
-ACF works closely with agencies that specifically train, approve and support families looking to adopt special needs children.
+ACF works closely with agencies that specifically train, approve and support families looking to adopt children who are medically complex and/or have special needs.

 My name is Claudia.
 In 2008 I was struggling and homeless.
 I was staying in a shelter along with two of my four daughters in South Florida.
 I felt so bad not being able to provide a home for my children and their father was not helping me.
 Finding out I was pregnant again was so difficult.
 Finding out the baby was a boy (the son I had always dreamed of) was exciting but also heartbreaking because I did not want to bring another child into the world when I could not provide.
 I felt desperate.
 One day I met a woman in the shelter who told me about ACF...Read full story